 "Even if they start, nobody is going to buy their tickets now.
 People cannot afford inconvenience at such a time when there are other options available with similar service and at the same price," Lillaney said.

-Kingfisher, which as recently as last year was India's No.2 airline by market share, has never earned a profit since it was founded in 2005.
-It has also defaulted on payments to banks, airports and oil companies.
+Kingfisher, which as recently as last year was India's No.2 airline by market share, has never earned a profit since it was founded in 2005 and has defaulted on payments to airports and oil companies.

 Kingfisher has been scrambling to find investors.
-While it has said it is in talks with global airlines for a potential investment, no airline has publicly expressed an interest.
+While it has said it is in talks with global airlines for a potential investment, nothing has materialised and no airline has publicly expressed interest in investing in it.

-So far, its banks have refused to lend it more money without an additional funding infusion.
+Its banks have refused to lend it more without an additional funding infusion.